 Each dog is a registered therapy dog from a nationally recognized therapy dog organization.
 Therapy dogs must meet certain requirements for good manners and good health before they can become registered therapy dogs.

-Most of our dogs are registered with one of two organizations: Therapy Dogs Inc. (TDInc) and Therapy Dogs International (TDI).
+Our dogs are registered with one of three organizations: Alliance of Therapy Dogs (formerly Therapy Dogs Incorporated - TDInc), Therapy Dogs International (TDI) and Furry Friends.
 Organizations such as these regulate, test and register therapy dogs and their volunteer handlers for the purpose of visiting nursing homes, hospitals, libraries and wherever else therapy dogs are needed.

 Dogs must meet these minimum requirements as part of the registration process:

 Additional Training & Certification